Jumee-LDN/wdi-project-3/README.md

 **Note**
 - The app is not yet fully responsive.
 For best experience open on the laptop.
-- The site may load slower than the average(2-3 seconds) loading time.
+- The landing page may take longer than the average page load time.

 #### Course Curriculum :